lowRISC/opentitan/hw/top_earlgrey/ip_autogen/alert_handler/doc/_index.md

 It is recommended for the top level to store this information in an always-on location.

 Note that the crashdump state is continuously output via `crashdump_o` until the latching trigger condition is true for the first time (see {{< regref CLASSA_CRASHDUMP_TRIGGER_SHADOWED >}}).
-After that, the `crashdump_o` is held constant and the alert handler has to be reset in order to re-arm the crashdump latching mechanism.
+After that, the `crashdump_o` is held constant until all classes that have escalated are cleared.
 This is done so that it is possible to capture the true alert cause before spurious alert events start to pop up due to escalation countermeasures with excessive side effects (like life cycle scrapping for example).
+If classes that have escalated are not configured as clearable, then it is not possible to re-arm the crashdump latching mechanism at runtime and the alert handler has to be reset.

 ## Design Details